consenthub/consenthub.github.io/content/home/about.md

 weight = 0
 +++

-__CONSENT__HUB is the centre of the consent research community and a key point of contact for policymakers.
-We connect academics and policymakers working on consent and the way consent is communicated.
-We organise and publicise research activities, foster collaboration, inspire new researchers to enter the field, and provide early-career researchers with opportunities.
+CONSENT HUB is a network for the consent research community.
+We share news about events, activities and publications.
+We aim to foster collaboration and connect academic research with policymaking and public engagement.
+Supported by an Early-Career Leadership Award from the Arts and Humanities Research Council, we have a particular interest in inspiring new researchers to enter the field and providing early-career researchers with opportunities.